Mental disorder: Stigma

 In the United States, racial and ethnic minorities are more likely to experience mental health disorders often due to low socioeconomic status, and discrimination.
-In Taiwan, those with mental disorders are subject to general public's misperception that the root causes of the mental disorders are "over-thinking", "having a lot of time and nothing better to do", "stagnant", "not serious in life", "not paying enough attention to the real life affairs", "mentally weak", "refusing to be resilient", "turning back to perfectionistic strivings", "not bravery" and so forth.
+In Taiwan, people with mental disorders often face misconceptions from the general public.
+These misconceptions include the belief that mental health issues stem from excessive worry, having too much free time, a lack of progress or ambition, not taking life seriously, neglecting real-life responsibilities, mental weakness, unwillingness to be resilient, perfectionism, or a lack of courage.

 Employment discrimination is reported to play a significant part in the high rate of unemployment among those with a diagnosis of mental illness.
-An Australian study found that having a mental illness is a bigger barrier to employment than a physical disability.
+An Australian study found that having a psychiatric disability is a bigger barrier to employment than a physical disability.
 The mentally ill are stigmatized in Chinese society and can not legally marry.

 Efforts are being undertaken worldwide to eliminate the stigma of mental illness, although the methods and outcomes used have sometimes been criticized.